dymmond/mongoz/docs/index.md

 There are plenty of operations you can do with Mongoz and you can see them all throughout the documentation or in the [Queries](./queries.md) section.

+**Mongoz** praises simplicity and there is no preference in the syntax used within the queries.
+You can use what we called "Mongoz" option and the "Alternative" at the same time as both work really well combined.

+**Both are Mongoz syntaxes but for the sake of the documentation, we classify them with different names for representation purposes only**.

 ## Note